-You may be able to amalgamate all your loans into one loan with a lower interest rate, and by doing so, you will be saving a lot of money on interest, which will enable you to get rid of your debt faster.
+You may be able to combine all your loans into one loan with a lower interest rate, and by doing so, you will be saving a lot of money on interest, which will enable you to get rid of your debt faster.

-Try to Become a One-vehicle Household
+Try to Become a One-Vehicle Household

 It takes thousands of dollars to maintain a single car.
 If possible, you should consider selling your second car unless your debt is clear.
 Instead of using a private vehicle, you can use public transportation or walk to nearby destinations.
 Now and then, you can use an Uber to reach places that are farther away—it will still save you money in the long term.

 Life won’t be much fun if you’re solely dedicated to just paying off your debt.
 There will be times when you feel as if you’re punishing yourself by being extremely determined to clear your loan balance.
 To get rid of these negative feelings, you could reward yourself for every milestone; just make sure you don’t exceed your budget.